psyfix/Offensive-Security-Notes/Application Security/Containers.md

 - A virtual segmentation of pods.
 Esenntially like a VLAN
 - Each namespace contains its own pods, service account, deployments.
 - Typical setup is dev, prod, staging, monitoring, and logging.

+Service Accounts
+- Tokens and accounts are created and assigned to pods by the controller manager.
 ## The 4C's of Cloud Native Security

 Cloud (Infrastructure)